Doctoral Program

 Students and advisors should be aware of the University’s policies regarding minimum progress requirements for graduate students described in the Stanford Bulletin in the section titled "Graduate Degree”, including the quarterly grading expectations for research units and for the TGR course.
 If these are not met, the advisor and department will follow the University’s guidance, as explained in the “Guidelines for Dismissal of Graduate Students for Academic or Professional Reasons” section of the Stanford Bulletin.

-Occasionally, a student's research may diverge from the area of competence of the adviser, or irreconcilable differences may occur between the student and the faculty adviser.
-In such cases, the student or the faculty adviser may request a change in assignment.
-If the department decides to grant the request, every reasonable effort must be made to pair the student with another suitable adviser.
-This may entail some modification of the student's research project.
-In the rare case where a student's dissertation research on an approved project is in an advanced stage and the dissertation adviser is no longer available, every reasonable effort must be made to appoint a new adviser, usually from the student's reading committee.
+In the rare case where a student's dissertation research on an approved project is in an advanced stage and the dissertation advisor is no longer available, every reasonable effort must be made to appoint a new advisor, usually from the student's reading committee.
 This may also require that a new member be added to the reading committee before the draft dissertation is evaluated in order to keep the reconstituted committee in compliance with the University requirements for its composition.
 Please see the Aero/Astro Student Services Office immediately if you have any questions or concerns about this.

 Ph.D.
 Qualifying Procedures in Aero/Astro

-The Aero/Astro Qualifying Examination entails two components: (1) Field Examinations (components can be waived, more details provided below) and (2) Research Examinations.
-All Ph.D. students must attempt the department qualifying procedures before the end of their second year of graduate study to remain in good standing in the Ph.D. program.
+All Ph.D. students must complete the department qualifying procedures before the end of their second year of graduate study to remain in good standing in the Ph.D. program.
 The Aero/Astro Ph.D.
-Qualifying Examination is given once in the Autumn Quarter and once in the Spring Quarter, usually in the second week of November and May.
+Qualifying Examination is given once in the Autumn Quarter and once in the Spring Quarter, usually in the second weeks of November and May.
 The exact dates are announced several weeks before the exam.
-The Application for the Aero/Astro Ph.D.
-Qualifying Examination is made available early each examination quarter, with the application deadlines early in April and October.
+The application for the Aero/Astro Ph.D.
+Qualifying Examination is made available early each examination quarter, with application deadlines early in October and April.
 The application must have the signed approval of the student's proposed Ph.D. advisor.
 Students must be enrolled in the quarter they attempt the Qualifying Examination.

 Eligibility

-To be eligible for the Aero/Astro Qualifying Examination, a student must meet the following conditions by the appropriate deadline.
+To be eligible for the Aero/Astro Qualifying Examination, a Ph.D. student must meet the following conditions by the appropriate deadline.

 Application for the Aero/Astro Qualifying Examination